aqlaboratory/openfold-3/docs/source/precomputed_msa_how_to.md

 ## 3. Preparsing Raw MSAs into NPZ Format

-TODO: finish, add link to explanation

-The compressed, preparsed MSA files can be generated from raw MSA data with the directory and file structure specified above using [this preparsing script](../../scripts/data_preprocessing/preparse_alignments_af3.py).
-More detailed documentation on use cases for npz files and how to create them will be provided in the next internal release.
+For main MSAs, we provide support for preparsing MSA files from `a3m` and `sto` into `npz` numpy array format.
+This optional step reduces overall MSA parsing and processing times in the inference pipeline for large batch jobs with redundant sets of sequences as well as the disk space required to store these MSAs (see [this](precomputed_msa_explanation.md#4-preparsing-raw-msas-into-npz-format) section for details).
+The preparsed, compressed MSA files can be generated from raw MSA data with the directory and file structure specified above using [this preparsing script](../../scripts/data_preprocessing/preparse_alignments_af3.py).

 Output for the example above should look like this
 ```